nikitaeverywhere/tab-slider/readme.md

 Development
 -----------

-This extension's codebase is developed to support multiple browser extension APIs.
+This extension's codebase is developed to support multiple browser's extension APIs (Firefox, Chrome, Opera).

 Before going into development, you will need latest [NodeJS](https://nodejs.org) (tested on v6-8) installed.
 Then, run: